-One in three children in Toronto lives in poverty.
+One in four children in Toronto lives in poverty.

-We believe that if we improve the health and well-being of our children they will do better in school, and if they do better in school then they will have a better future.
+We believe that if we improve the health and well-being of our children, they will do better in school.
+And, if they do better in school, they will have a better future.

 Our work creates real results

 million invested in students

 meals served daily

 How we help

 Sign up for updates and find out about our upcoming events and campaigns.